 The occurrence of any of the following risks could affect the Trend Micro group's business, financial condition, and operating results.
 If this should happen, the trading price of shares of Trend Micro Incorporated, Trend Micro group's parent company, could decline and its investors/shareholders could lose all or part of their investment.
 Other risks and uncertainties unknown to us, the Trend Micro group, or that we, the Trend Micro Group, think are immaterial may also impair our business.

 Currently, major software and hardware vendors have acquired several security vendors.
-If antivirus and other computer security functions were to be included in those competitors’ products and services, this could have a material adverse effect on our business, financial condition and results of operations.
+If antivirus and other cyber security functions were to be included in those competitors’ products and services, our group’s business competitiveness could be inevitably weak, and it also has an adverse effect on our business, financial condition, and results of operations.

 Our main businesses focuses are our net sales from licensing and selling antivirus and other security products and services.
 Although we have begun to offer more comprehensive network and internet security and management software and services, we expect antivirus and other security products and services to continue to account for the largest portion of our net sales in the foreseeable future.
 If the demand for, or the prices of, antivirus and other security products and services drop as a result of competition, technological changes or other factors such as lower growth or a contraction in the worldwide computer security market, this could have a material adverse effect on our business, financial condition and results of operations.